jdc-cunningham/modular-pi-cam/DEVLOG.md

 8:15 PM

 Yeah... modular body is good, you can upgrade the camera, change the color, front design etc... while keeping most of the guts the same, I like it

+9:14 PM

+Since the display is SPI and this camera is modular, I will go ahead and use a pi zero 2, I have some since I had bought a few in a previous madness driven buying spree